tripleatom/Neuron-Prediction/README.md

 Xiaorong Zhang. xz106@rice.edu

-jupyter notebook is run on google colab.
+Code used to produce final model is in `neuron_synapse_prediction.ipynb`.
+The jupyter notebook is run on google colab.